Listen to an audio file of this tool.

 - If you hear a subtext of feeling, as in this example, you can also reflect back the feeling implied.
 Parent reflecting feeling: “I get the sense you were surprised, hurt, and disappointed that he didn’t sit with you.
 Is that right?”

-Use your teen’s reading to spur conversations about friendship.
-When reading together or reflecting on a book they are reading for school, ask about characters’ choices and how they might support a friendship and destroy a friendship.
+- Use your teen’s reading or shows to spur conversations about friendship.
+When reading together or reflecting on a book they are reading for school, ask about characters’ choices and how they might support a friendship or destroy a friendship.
 Ask open-ended questions (with no right or wrong answers) so that your teen has the opportunity to consider what it means to be a good friend.

-Discuss the meaning of friendship as a whole family at a family dinner.
-Include all family members’ perspectives as you talk about what you value in a friend, how you try and act as a good friend, and how you go about making new friends.
+- Discuss the meaning of friendship as a whole family at a family dinner.
+Include all family members’ perspectives as you talk about what you value in a friend, how you try to act as a good friend, and how you go about making new friends.

 Step 2.
 Teach New Skills by Interactive Modeling

 Social connections are vital to your teen’s learning and development.
 Relationships offer exercise in social and emotional skills like communication, cooperation, and conflict management.
 In tough times, friends can become an invaluable support offering care and understanding.
-Learning about what developmental milestones a teen is working on can help a parent better understand the role of friendships in our teen’s lives and the challenges they may face.
-Strategies can also be formed around developmental themes.4 Here are some examples:
+Learning about what developmental milestones your teen is working on can help you better understand the role of friendships in your teen’s life and the challenges they may face.4

 - Eighteen and nineteen-year-olds are now considered emerging adults gaining the ability to vote and are socially recognized as adults.
 Many will be entering college with a brand new set of academic goals and expectations.
 It’s likely your emerging adult will be leaving some friendships behind as peers make different decisions for their future.
 They may also be attempting to make new friends and create relationships that will support them in their new environment.
 These relationships can become a critical new support as they serve as the first “adult” friendships in their newly established life.
 At times, they may exude confidence while at other times, they may feel highly insecure and run to you needing comfort and security.
 This is a time for redefining your relationship, so paying close attention to their needs, offering your assurance that they are ready and can do it on their own while allowing for their independence are some of your most important roles.